 - proven via lab-testing to kill a wide range of pathogens under standard touch-surface conditions (bacteria, viruses, yeasts, fungi)

 - proven effective in clinical trials to significantly reduce microbial bioburden (by at least 80%) on touch surfaces within busy hospital settings, without change to cleaning regimes or healthcare worker behaviour.

 - shown to yield a 58% infection reduction to patients within an ICU setting after strategic deployment

 - cost-effective: York Health Economics Consortium model shows rapid initial payback plus significant long-term savings and freed-up beds.

 Click here to download a recent summmary article (with references) on Antimicrobial Copper.

 Watch these two short videos giving user feedback:

 Cleaning & Maintaining Antimicrobial Copper:

-ACT Surfaces Ltd are a Cu+ approved Service Provider, helping healthcare professionals, project team and architects/designers to identify, specify and source the best products in the right materials for optimal results against infection.
+ACT Surfaces Ltd help healthcare professionals, project team and architects/designers to identify, specify and source the best products in the right materials for optimal results against infection.
 Not only this, but to make the upgrade as cost-effective as possible.

 How?
 Why?
 What cost?
 Read the CDA’s new Antimicrobial Copper brochure: